parsiya/Hugo-Octopress/README.md

   tableOfContents = false

   # 404.html header and text -both support markdown
-  notfound_header = "There's nothing here"
+  notFoundHeader = "There's nothing here"

-  notfound_text = """Please either go back or use the navigation/sidebar menus.
+  notFoundText = """Please either go back or use the navigation/sidebar menus.
   """

   # Set to true to hide ReadingTime on posts